LogtalkDotOrg/logtalk3/examples/NOTES.md

 	broken object code

 - `parametric`
-	simple example of parametric objects
+	simple examples of parametric objects

 - `pardicts`
 	simple SWI-Prolog only example of using a dictionary term